-- how it affects the project outcome
+how it affects the project outcome

-- consistency with the program policy objective, grant opportunity guidelines and any relevant policies of the department

-- availability of program funds.
+- consistency with the program policy objective, grant opportunity guidelines and any relevant policies of DISR/DITRDCA - availability of program funds.

-11.6.
+12.6.
 Evaluation

-The DITRDCA will evaluate the grant program to measure how well the outcomes and objectives have been achieved.
+DITRDCA will evaluate the grant program to measure how well the outcomes and objectives have been achieved.
 They may use information from your application and project reports for this purpose.
 We may also interview you, or ask you for more information to help us understand how the grant impacted you and to evaluate how effective the program was in achieving its outcomes.

-The DITRDCA may contact you up to two years after you finish your project for more information to assist with this evaluation.
+DITRDCA may contact you up to two years after you finish your project for more information to assist with this evaluation.

-11.7.
+12.7.
 Grant acknowledgement